🌱 C₄ and CAM Pathways – NEET 2025 Notes by Botany Sir Himansu

 Examples Wheat, Rice Maize, Sugarcane Cactus, Pineapple

-🌾 Section 4: C₄ Pathway (Hatch & Slack Pathway)
+🌾 C₄ Pathway (Hatch & Slack Pathway)

 C₄ pathway evolved to reduce photorespiration by increasing CO₂ concentration around RuBisCO.